 You can play pinball or video games at Right Around the Corner or drink in an open-air industrial-looking space at Cage Brewing.
 Then there’s Cycle Brewing, Avid Brewing, Overflow, Flying Boat…it’s getting hard to keep up.

 Head to St. Pete Beach and you’ve got two choices: Mastry’s Brewing and Mad Beach.
-The former is a short drive or a long walk from some beach resorts such as Postcard Inn and Guy Harvey Outpost.
+The former is a short drive or a long walk from some beach resorts such as Postcard Inn and RumFish Resort.
 Mad Beach is on and named for Madeira Beach, a few miles north by the St. John’s Pass retail and dining complex.

 Tarpon Spring to Dunedin Breweries: The Gulp Coast

 Sometimes tourism boards can actually be clever in their slogans and the one the St. Pete and Clearwater people came up with for the Pinellas County craft beer scene is pretty good: The Gulp Coast.
 They even put out a free booklet that guides you to local breweries and brewpubs.
 If you visit enough of them and get stamped, you can get a free t-shirt or other prizes.

 It’s no secret to locals that the best place to go beer sampling outside of downtown St. Pete is the small town of Dunedin, Florida.
 This is actually where my mother-in-law lives, so I’ve spent a lot of time on, ahem, research.
-The original, Dunedin Brewing Company, is still one of the best, but now they’re joined by Dunedin House of Beer, the original 7venth Sun, Soggy Bottom Brewing, Caledonia, Woodwright, and Cueni.
+The original, Dunedin Brewing Company, is still one of the best, but now they’re joined by Dunedin House of Beer with two adjacent locations, the original 7venth Sun, Soggy Bottom Brewing, Caledonia, Woodwright, and Cueni.
 Go to HOB for the games, 7venth Sun to challenge your palate with strange fruity flavors, and Cueni to taste some English ales and Belgians brewed locally.

 seven eight brewers within a few blocks in a town of 37,000 people might seem cutthroat, Cueni Brewing partner Bren Cueni says it’s a welcoming environment.
 “We have a great community of brewers here that really willing to help each other out with materials, reporting paperwork, or whatever we run short of all of a sudden.”